Diwang2infineon/FFT1024/README.md

 Each integer value in the array ranges from -32768 to 32767, representing the range of -1 to 1.
 The real and imaginary parts are specified for each value, and the result is processed in the same manner.

 ## 032.py
 An alternative method for generating a reordering sequence involves utilizing bit reversal.
-You can find an example implementation in the following .py file, as well as refer to another function called Ifx_FftF32_reverseBits() in the software FFT source code:
+You can find an example implementation in the .py file.
-The Ifx_FftF32_reverseBits() function provides an additional way to achieve bit reversal for reordering sequences.